If you are considering living in Vienna and struggling to decide which neighborhood to call home, here is an overview of the city’s 23 districts.

 As more of a residential neighborhood, the main businesses here are commercial enterprises like restaurants, cafés, and small shops.
 As such, many of the jobs here are in the service industry.
-However, Leapoldstadt can be a good place for freelancers or those looking to start sole trader businesses from their homes.
-In addition, Leopoldstadt has several big pharmaceutical and technological companies, including Ericcson, SAP, Infonova, NETCONOMY, Janssen-Cilag, Actelion, and TissueGnostics.
+However, Leopoldstadt can be a good place for freelancers or those looking to start sole trader businesses from their homes.
+In addition, Leopoldstadt has several big pharmaceutical and technological companies, including Ericsson, SAP, Infonova, Netconomy, Janssen-Cilag, Actelion, and TissueGnostics.

 What this neighborhood is best for

 If you want city center living in Vienna with an abundance of nature, this is exactly where you need to be.

 Landstraße and Wieden

 They might not be as fancy as the Innere Stadt, but both Vienna’s 3rd and 4th districts have much to offer.
 However, Landstraße is low-key and relaxed, while Wieden is much more hip and cool.

 Both Landstraße and Wieden offer good, easy, family-friendly living in Vienna.
 However, as previously mentioned, Landstraße offers a quieter life, while Wieden is good for young families who want more around them.
 Nevertheless, both are safe and solid choices.